appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/auht0-openid.md

 ---
-title: Auht0 OpenID Configuration
+title: Auth0 OpenID Configuration
 description: Configure Auht0 OpenID for Single Sign-On (SSO) in your app.
 A detailed guide to boost security and simplify user logins with Appcircle.
 tags: [account, organization, sso, auht0, openid, configuration]
 sidebar_position: 3
-sidebar_label: Auht0 OpenID
+sidebar_label: Auth0 OpenID
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Auht0 OpenID Configuration
+# Auth0 OpenID Configuration

 The document provides a comprehensive guide for setting up Single Sign-On (SSO) login functionality within an organization's infrastructure.
 It outlines a series of steps to integrate SSO using Auht0 as the identity provider, facilitating seamless access to various applications and resources.

-Beginning with navigating to the organization's Integrations screen and initiating the connection process, users are guided through the configuration steps, which include creating and setting up a OpenID SSO Provider.
+Starting with navigating to the organization's Integrations screen and initiating the connection process, users are guided through the configuration steps, which include creating and setting up a OpenID SSO Provider.
-The document also covers the necessary configurations within Auht0, such as creating an app integration and configuring OpenID settings.
+The document also covers the necessary configurations within Auth0, such as creating an app integration and configuring OpenID settings.

-Additionally, it offers guidance on advanced settings, including the importation of OpenID configurations from Auht0.
+Additionally, it offers guidance on advanced settings, including the import of OpenID configurations from Auth0.
 Through clear instructions and actionable steps, the document aims to empower users in implementing a robust SSO solution.

-Appcircle supports [Auht0](https://auth0.com/) as OpenID or SAML provider.
+Appcircle supports [Auth0](https://auth0.com/) as OpenID or SAML provider.

 :::info